9 Perimenopause Bloating Remedies

 You may find that your stomach and digestive tract feel more bloated after eating foods that contain a lot of of fiber or non-digestible starches.
 Try pressure cooking your beans to see if that helps, or just avoid them altogether.
 You may also want to cut out onions and garlic for awhile to see if the bloating diminishes.

-Other tips for ensuring that you are digesting your food well include taking a probiotic, eating more foods with natural probiotics, or eating more gut healing foods.
+Other tips for ensuring that you are digesting your food well include taking a probiotic to increase your good bacteria in the digestive system, eating more foods with natural probiotics, or eating more gut healing foods.

-Nonetheless, it’s so important to prioritize daily activity.
+Nonetheless, it’s so important to prioritize daily physical activity including aerobic exercise.
 You don’t have to necessarily spend hours at a gym or do high-intensity training, but at least 30 minutes of daily walking, yoga, or stretching is very important.

 Our bodies are meant to move on a daily basis, and that movement helps with digestion, flexibility, and even mental health.
 For exercise specific to help reduce bloating, look for videos on YouTube that are identified as “core work.”